16 Best Restaurants in Lecce, Italy

 So, if Primo is fully booked, or even if it’s not, consider giving Duo a try.
 It’s a place where tradition meets innovation, and every dish tells a story worth savoring.

 The food leans modern, but with a real respect for tradition.
-You’ll find Puglian ingredients used in creative, sometimes unexpected ways, and the plating is thoughtful without feeling fussy.
-It’s not trying to be flashy—it’s just quietly excellent.
-Perfect for a low-key dinner with a bit of flair.
+You’ll find Puglian ingredients used in creative, sometimes unexpected ways, and the plating is thoughtful and creative.
+It’s perfect for a low-key dinner with a bit of flair.
 Book ahead if you can; spots go fast.

 You’ll walk in, probably wondering if you’re in the right place, and then suddenly you’re seated at a simple table with a red-checkered cloth, a carafe of house wine in front of you, and the smell of slow-cooked meat wafting from the kitchen.

-Osteria degli Spiriti leans into elegance without ever feeling too formal—it’s the kind of Lecce dining spot where you dress up just a little, sip something cold and crisp, and settle in for a long, memorable meal.
+Osteria degli Spiriti leans into elegance without being too formal—it’s the kind of Lecce dining spot where you dress up just a little, sip something cold and crisp, and settle in for a long, memorable meal.

-Tucked along a quiet street just outside the tourist chaos, it’s one of those refined osterias where the service is warm, the wine list is curated with care, and the food… well, the food speaks for itself.
+Located in a quiet street just outside the tourist chaos, it’s one of those more refined osterias where the service is warm, the wine list is curated with care, and the food speaks for itself.

 Start with the antipasto del mare—a stunning, ice-cold platter of raw seafood that might just ruin you for all other starters.
 It’s fresh, bright, and sets the tone for what’s to come.
-If you’re a pasta person (and if you’re not, who even are you?), the handmade orecchiette with white ragù is a must.
+If you’re a pasta person, the handmade orecchiette with white ragù is a must.

 Delicate, meaty, and silky in all the right ways.
 We also go for the lamb chops—tender, perfectly seasoned, and charred just enough to get that addictive smoky edge.